scott-robbins/PoolParty/code/0.4/README.md

 having a UI by running a local flask web server and rendering things in browser.

+# TODO:
+Create nodes from webpage, and use the option in core to create node from a configuration file.
 ====================== Last Updated October 2020 ======================